 Our name has changed but services and contact information remain the same, including home and community care, long-term care home placement and help finding services and local doctors.

-If you, or someone you care about, needs health care services at home, at school or in the community, or if you are considering supported living programs or long-term care options, home and community care at the North East Local Health Integration Network can help.
+If you, or someone you care about, needs health care services at home, at school or in the community, or if you are considering supported living programs or long-term care options, Home and Community Care Support Services North East can help.

 We also have useful information about local community support service agencies, and can link people to these providers to arrange services.